giaphattram/kafka_python/README.md

 ### Scenario 3: None of the scenarios above

-If it doesn't seem to work and none of the scenarios applies, please remove all the containers and run `docker-compose up --build` again.
+If it doesn't seem to work and none of the scenarios above applies, please remove all the containers and run `docker-compose up --build` again.

 ## Author
 Gia Phat Tram